guptahardik/mdpproject/README.md

 4. Rewards: Based on investment costs, holding costs, and exit rewards

 ## Usage

+The main script for this project is `answer.py`.
+This script defines the Markov Decision Process (MDP) model and calculates the optimal investment policy using backward induction.

 Input parameters:
 - Investment Amount
 - Startup Stage
 - Investment Duration
 - Industry Preference

 Output:
 - Optimal policy indicating the best action (Invest, Hold, Exit) for each state over the specified time horizon

+### Key Components of answer.py:
+1. **MDP Definition Function**: This function sets up the MDP model using the provided parameters:
+- `data_file`: CSV file containing cleaned historical data
+- `T`: Time horizon for the investment (in years)
+- `investment_amount`: Initial investment amount
+- `rate`: Interest rate for calculating holding costs
+- `industry`: Specific industry for the investment analysis

+2. **Backward Induction**:
+The script uses a recursive backward induction algorithm to solve the MDP and determine the optimal policy.

+3. **Output**:
+The script prints the optimal policy matrix, indicating the best action (Invest, Hold, Exit) for each state over the specified time horizon.

+### Example Usage
+P, r, rterm = define_MDP('clean_data.csv', T=4, investment_amount=10000, rate=0.03, industry="Software")
+_, pi = backward_induction_recursive(P, r, rterm, discount=0.90)
+print(pi)

+This will output the optimal policy matrix for a 4-year investment horizon in the software industry, with an initial investment of $10,000 and a 3% interest rate.

 ## Future Extensions
 - Incorporate more sophisticated reward functions